axsh/openvdc/ci/acceptance-test/README.md

 BRANCH="master"
 RELEASE_SUFFIX="current"

-# Set to "1" if you don't want to remove the docker container after running
+# Set to "1" if you don't want to remove the Docker container after running
 REBUILD="0"

 # This variable holds the directory on the *host* that will be bind mounted